Welcome to today's edition of the Rush 24-7 podcast.

 Iran disappeared.

-I guess Iran was a tribal.
+I guess Iran was a tribaloon.

-It didn't work back to the children.
+So back to the children.

-Did you he sat there and uh because Kerry has said, as we learned that size matters, the day before yesterday, Kerry said the attack on Syria would be unbelievably small.
+And because Kerry has said, as we learned, at size matters, the day before yesterday Kerry said the attack on Syria would be unbelievably small and that was to placate the anti-war left.

 They didn't want any kind of attack.

-So Kerry was, no, no, no, it's not going to be any big very, very unbelievably small.
+So Kerry was no no no, it's not going to be any big very, very unbelievably small.

-And then last night Obama said the attack on Syria would not be a pin prick.
+And then last night, Obama said the attack on Syria would not be a pinprick.

-Putin and the Syrians said, wait a minute, we never agreed anybody going in there and counting these things and uh putting them somewhere under uh International Guard.
+We never agreed anybody going in there and counting these things and putting them somewhere under international guard?

 They're just being moved off site, but to an ally.